bkkoluch/bkkoluch/README.md

 ### Hi there 👋!
 My name is Bartosz Koluch and welcome to my github.

-I'm a junior frontend developer
+I'm a junior frontend developer trying to learn everyday ⚡

 👇 Below you can find some of my projects 👇
 <br>